Incorporation benefits an association and its members. However, it also brings with it a number of responsibilities.

 Failure to comply with these obligations may lead to the issue of a penalty notice, prosecution, or in some instances, cancellation of the association's incorporation.

 A free online register provides key information about incorporated associations registered in NSW, including an entity’s incorporation name and number, date of incorporation and registration status.
-Visit the NSW incorporated associations online register on the Fair Trading website.
+Visit the NSW incorporated associations online register.

-In addition, searching the Organisation and Business Names search facility on the Australian Securities and Investments Commission website at connectonline.asic.gov.au.
+In addition, the Organisation and Business Names search facility on the Australian Securities and Investments Commission website is regularly updated to reflect any new or ceased incorporated associations.

 An incorporated association must have a minimum of 5 members at all times.
 An association’s registration may be cancelled if it has fewer than 5 members.